orochi-network/orochi-network.github.io/src/orochi-network/orochi-network.md

 Orosign acts as the secure front-end for Orochi Network and blockchains, providing a user-friendly interface for interacting with the decentralized world.
 Here's what makes Orosign unique:

 - **Secure Digital Asset Management:** Orosign functions as a secure wallet for your digital assets.
 It utilizes multi-signature/threshold-signature functionality, allowing for shared control over your assets.
 This means multiple parties need to approve transactions, adding an extra layer of security and reducing the risk of unauthorized access.
-- **Enhanced Protection:** Orosign integrates seamlessly with core principle of Web3.
+- **Enhanced Protection:** Orosign integrates seamlessly with core principles of Web3.
 This means that even within Orosign, critical operations can be verified cryptographically.

 **Beyond a Simple Wallet:**